Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 9. Vinegar

-Vinegar is highly effective in killing mold and controlling fungus.
+Vinegar is highly effective in killing mold and controlling fungi.

-To make a homemade spray for sooty mould, dilute two tablespoons of white vinegar in a gallon of water and spray it onto the plant leaves.
+To make a homemade spray for sooty mold, dilute two tablespoons of white vinegar in a gallon of water and spray it on the plant leaves.

 The vinegar will kill the fungus and help restore the plant’s appearance.
 Repeat every few days until the mold disappears.